ahmetmujde/Exam-Reader/README.md

 ## PHP Optical character recognition
-### This projeckt is Optical character recognition for lesson's exams.
+### This project is Optical character recognition for lessons exams.